 Direct Loan Consolidation is combining federal loans into a consolidated federal loan.
 Direct Consolidation Loans are still eligible for federal protections, like deferment and forbearance.

-Refinancing, however, turns your loans into private loans, regardless of what type of loan you originally had.
+Refinancing, however, turns your loans into private loans with a private lender, regardless of what type of loan you originally had.
 If you had federal loans, they’re now private loans, and you lose access to federal protections.
 Your loans also become ineligible for Public Service Loan Forgiveness (PSLF) and other federal loan forgiveness and repayment options.
 The tradeoff is generally a lower interest rate on your student loans.

 It’s important to understand your student loans fully to determine if you need (or will need) access to federal programs like PSLF.
 While refinancing can save you thousands of dollars in interest charges, it might not be your best option.